maruf99/world-cup-app/README.md

 ### Iteration

 When handling arrays, iteration is often used.
 We iterate through arrays at various points in both the frontend and backend.
 The primary loop used in our application are `for...of` loops, which are the same thing as Enhanced For Loops in Java.
 An example of nested for loops can be seen in the aforementioned [`src/frontend/src/util/util.ts`](src/frontend/src/util/util.ts#L185). file, with a regular for loop nested inside an enhanced for loop.
+A use of while loops can also be found in the same file, for the `binarySearch()` function.

 ### Classes/Objects